automl/FOB/evaluation/README.md

 ![your plot is not finished yet](example/plots/1_mnist-adamw-last-heatmap.png)

-Only use the final model performance and only create the plot as png.
+This example uses only the final model performance and only creates the plot as png.

 Helpful settings: